hhchen1105/mini-ml/README.md

 1. Readability over efficiency

-    - This project is mainly for educational purposes.
+    - This project is mainly for educational and research purposes.
 Thus, we value code readability over code efficiency.

 1. Good design demands reasonable compromises